gwasser/gwasser.github.io/_pages/cv.md

 {% include base_path %}

-Education
+EDUCATION
 ======

-**M.S. in Applied Mathematics**, 2011
+**M.S. in Applied Mathematics**
-:   University of New Orleans, New Orleans, LA
+:   2011 • University of New Orleans • New Orleans, LA

-**M.S. in Physics**, 2009
+**M.S. in Physics**
-:   University of New Orleans, New Orleans, LA
+:   2009 • University of New Orleans • New Orleans, LA

-**B.S. in Physics & B.S. in Mathematics**, 2007
+**B.S. in Physics & B.S. in Mathematics**
-:   University of New Orleans, New Orleans, LA
+:   2007 • University of New Orleans • New Orleans, LA
 * Dual degrees

-Work Experience
+WORK EXPERIENCE
 ======

-**Vulnerability Analyst** | October 2014 - May 2023
+**Vulnerability Analyst / Member of Technical Staff** • October 2014 - May 2023
 :   Software Engineering Institute, Carnegie Mellon University, Pittsburgh, PA

     * Analyzed software security and coordinated security updates with device manufacturers, developers and researchers; identifying CWEs, assigning CVEs, assigning CVSS score, etc.